SoloUnity/Science-Fair-Robot-Code/README.md

-# Regional Science Fair Qualifier
+# Regional Science Fair Candidate

 The simple proof of concept arduino code written to move a robot made to compete in a high school science fair.